 Until next time,

 Bob in Texas”

-You’ll remember Bob’s N scale – it’s bit of a stunner.
+You’ll remember Bob’s N scale trestle bridges in his other layout – it’s bit of a stunner.
 Here’s just one of the pics of his layout:

-If you’d like to see all of Bob’s pics from the last post, they are right here.
+If you’d like to see all of Bob’s pics from the last post, his N scale layout is right here.

 What’s more, shortly afterwards, Bob was kind enough to talk us through his layout in another post, which is here.

 I do so enjoy seeing all your layouts expand, grow and change over the months and years.

 It just goes to show, a layout is never really finished…

 Some of your contributors send photos of their excellent electric wiring, all neat and tidy.